-This article lists common errors you may run into when using Passenger.
+This article describes common errors you may encounter when using Passenger.

 Application not restarting